 While at Sheppard Mullin, Mr. Johnson represented some of the largest companies in the country in complex business disputes conducting trials in state and federal court.
 He brings this “Big Law” experience to his current practice where he can offer the efficiency and personal touch of a smaller law firm.
 With the trust and confidence of his colleagues and clients over the past 15 years, the law firm that Mr. Johnson started with just one lawyer has now grown to a full-service litigation law firm with 14 lawyers and offices in California, Georgia, and New York.

 Representative Matters: Mr. Johnson’s experience representing publicly traded companies at Sheppard Mullin has carried over to his current practice.
 Mr. Johnson has been and continues to be retained by private and publicly-traded companies.
 For example, in 2013 the court appointed U.S. Chapter 7 Trustee overseeing the bankruptcy of Powerwave Technologies, Inc. retained Mr. Johnson as lead counsel to pursue claims for breach of fiduciary duty against the company’s wayward officers and directors.
 Mr. Johnson helped the Trustee recover $5.5 million for the estate.
 In re Powerwave Technologies, Inc., (Bankr.
 D. Del.).
 Mr. Johnson obtained a similar result in In re Artes Medical, Inc., (Bankr.
 S.D.
 Cal.) when the U.S. Chapter 7 Trustee of Artes Medical, Inc. retained Mr. Johnson as lead counsel.
 Mr. Johnson helped the estate recover a multi-million-dollar settlement.
 In finding that “[t]here’s no question in my mind that this settlement is in the best interest of this Estate,” the Honorable Laura S. Taylor stated, “I want to compliment Mr. Johnson, and I want to compliment on the successful recovery for the Estate.
 The creditors thank you, and I thank you.”
 See also International Real Estate PLC v.
 Oaktree Capital Management, LLC, (Cal.
 Super.
 Ct.
-Los Angeles Cnty.) (a public company with shares listed on the London Stock Exchange retained Mr. Johnson as lead counsel to pursue claims for breach of fiduciary duty against former directors of a joint venture company for damages in excess approximately $20 million; the case ultimately settled on favorable terms to International Real Estate) (See testimonial from the firm’s client below).
+Los Angeles Cnty.) (a public company with shares listed on the London Stock Exchange retained Mr. Johnson as lead counsel to pursue claims for breach of fiduciary duty against former directors of a joint venture company for damages in excess approximately $20 million; the case ultimately settled on favorable terms to International Real Estate) (See testimonial from the firm’s client under Testimonials).

 Mr. Johnson has also continued to represent individual clients and small companies through jury verdicts in complex civil litigation.
 By way of example, in Healthy Life Marketing, LLC, et al. v.
 Jaime Brenkus’ Sound Body, Inc. (San Diego Superior Court), Mr. Johnson helped his client recover a seven-figure verdict following a week-long jury trial.
-See testimonial from the firm’s client below.
+See testimonial from the firm’s client under Testimonials.
 Similarly, in DCI Solutions v.
 Urban Outfitters (S.D.
 Cal), Mr. Johnson served as lead trial counsel for a small local consulting firm in a case against one of the nation’s largest clothing retailers in a matter that would have forced the company into bankruptcy if it lost.
 Following a week-long trial in federal court, the jury returned a verdict rejecting the retailer’s $1.5 million damage claim in its entirety.

 In addition to his complex civil litigation practice, Mr. Johnson has served as lead or co-lead counsel in scores of representative matters (class actions and derivative actions) throughout the country, including: In re Motorola, Inc. Derivative Litigation, (Ill.
 Cir.
 Ct.
 Cook County) (derivative action settled after six years of litigation on terms that required the implementation of comprehensive corporate therapeutic changes valued by one expert at over $1 billion); In re the Titan Corp.
 Derivative Litigation, (San Diego Superior Court) (derivative action resulting in $29 million in increased consideration to Titan’s shareholders in the all-cash merger acquisition); Bagot v.
 Bracken, et al., (Tenn.
 6th Cir.) (derivative action resulting in a payment of $19 million to the company, believed to be among the largest recoveries in a derivative case in the State of Tennessee, and implementation of significant corporate therapeutics); Englehart v.
 Brown, et al. (Wash.
 Super.
 Ct.
 King Cnty) (shareholder class action resulting in what is believed to be the largest recovery ever obtained in a class action challenging the price of a merger or acquisition of a public company in a Washington court, $12.75 million additional consideration for class members); and Baker v.
 Visa International Corp., (San Diego Superior Court) (consumer class action against Visa for wrongfully assessing undisclosed fees by manipulating the currency conversion rates when consumers used their Visa Card for purchases in other countries and ultimately coordinated with In re Currency Conversion Fee Antitrust Litigation which resulted $336 million for the class members).